Bhaybhiisparks/Bhaybhiisparks/README.md

 ## 🚀 About Me
-I am a fullstack developer with the following stacks:
+I am a Fullstack Developer (MERN) with the following stacks:
-            HTML5, CSS3, Javascript(ES 6 (2015)), GIT and GTIHUB .
-I am open to
+            HTML5, CSS3, Javascript(ES 6 (2015)), React.js,
-            contributing to open source and volunteer work, contract jobs.
+            Node.js, Express.js GIT and GTIHUB .
+I am open to contributing to open source and volunteer work.
+            I work remotely only.

 ## 🔗 Links